-You’ll be able to buy wine and beer at all Belgian supermarkets.
+You’ll be able to buy wine and Belgian beer at all supermarkets in Belgium.
 Stronger spirits are available at the in-store counter, alongside cigarettes and other tobacco products.
 You’ll still come across specialty liquor and wine stores in Belgian neighborhoods, too.

 Buying groceries from home

 Missing food from home?
 Belgium is quite multicultural, which means it’s fairly easy to get hold of food from around the world.
 This is particularly true in bigger cities such as Brussels, Antwerp, and Ghent, which have well-established ethnic communities.

 However, if that’s not enough, there are also online grocery stores that can deliver foods internationally, including British Corner Shop for all your favorites from the UK.